chriscarter79/finalcapstone_frontend/README.md

 ## Project Summary
 A Restaurant Reservation System that is used to keep track of guest reservations and table assignments.
-The user can create new reservations and search reservations by phone number.
-and also keep track of where reservations are seated and occupied tables.
+The user can create new reservations and search for reservations by phone number.
+They also keep track of where reservations are seated and tables are occupied.

 ### The Dashboard
 ![Image of Dashboard](./images/DashboardNoRes.png)